mongodb/docs-sample-apps/mflix/server/js-express/tests/integration/README.md

    - Automatically skipped if `MONGODB_URI` is not set

 2. **MongoDB Search Integration Tests** (`mongodbSearch.integration.test.ts`)
-   - Tests the MongoDB Atlas Search API endpoint using `supertest`
+   - Tests the MongoDB Search API endpoint using `supertest`
    - Makes actual HTTP requests to test the `/api/movies/search` endpoint
    - Tests search by plot, directors, cast, pagination, and search operators
    - Automatically skipped if `ENABLE_SEARCH_TESTS` is not set